How the government, central bank, and commercial banks work together to create money.

 Why does the government sell bonds?

-Government bonds allow current taxpayers to enjoy the benefits of public spending without having to pay taxes.
-The debt burden is simply pushed to future generations.
+If government expenditures exceed tax revenues, they must cover the difference by selling bonds.
+Government borrowing allows current taxpayers to enjoy the benefits of public spending without actually paying taxes.
+The debt burden is simply pushed to future generations (as you might guess, this causes major problems when the future actually arrives).

 The government may send the newly borrowed money to Lockheed Martin or Boeing in exchange for new military aircraft, allocate it to the salary of a TSA agent, or use it to build roads, bridges, and public housing.